What Is Considered Electronic Waste?

 Also known as e-waste, electronic waste refers to any electronic products that will be thrown away rather than reused in some capacity.
 Believe it or not, the U.S. produces 9.4 million tons of e-waste each year.

 Electronic waste is often made of toxic materials such as mercury, lead, beryllium, and cadmium, which can all lead to serious health complications if released into the environment.
-Therefore, it’s important to be mindful of what we do with our electronics and do our best to find a way to reuse them or any of their components.
+Therefore, it’s important to be mindful of what is considered electronic waste, what we do with unwanted electronics, and do our best to find a way to reuse them or any of their components.

 Women recycling electronic waste